Eliswer/need-for-speed-box-hover-effect/README.md

  npm run css-watch
 ```

+If a browser window doesnt pop up, check your terminal for URL

 **Important**: whenever you create a new `.scss` file, you need to end the watcher with:
 - `ctrl + e` and start it again with:
 ```bash